cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 [^status]

 [^status]:
-    The present version (`-13`) is a refresh of the implementation draft `-12` with minor editorial improvements.
+    The present version (`-14`) adds additional stand-in items to the previously updated implementation draft `-13`, with minor editorial improvements.

 --- middle